Things to Do

 Ghost Tours: Fridays & Saturdays at 8:00 PM

-Contact: Standing tall at the edge of Harbor Point since 1872, the Harbor View Lighthouse remains one of the most iconic sights in town.
+Standing tall at the edge of Harbor Point since 1872, the Harbor View Lighthouse remains one of the most iconic sights in town.
 Still operational, the tower offers sweeping views of the Atlantic and remains a working beacon for the boats that pass through the bay.

 Visitors can climb to the top as part of a guided tour and learn about the lighthouse's storied past, including the keepers who kept it running through storms, shipwrecks, and long winters.
 The interior features preserved equipment, original logbooks, and restored living quarters from the early 1900s.